dmbarbour/glas/docs/GrammarLogicProg.md

 ## Overview

-Grammars and logic are similar in underlying semantics.
-Dataflow is based around [logic unification](https://en.wikipedia.org/wiki/Unification_(computer_science)#Application:_unification_in_logic_programming).
-Computation can 'run backwards', searching for inputs that lead to a specified output.
-However, logic programming usually has the form `Proposition :- Derivation`.
-This is awkward for many use cases, relevantly including the modeling of effects.
-Grammars are rarely explored as a complete basis for programming.
-I occasionally see `Rule = Pattern -> Action` inspired from grammars (for example Alessandro Warth's [OMeta](https://en.wikipedia.org/wiki/OMeta)), but the right hand action is rarely modeled as a proper part of the grammar, much less any side-effects.

-Grammars trivially include logic programs the moment we introduce *guard patterns* - 'P when G' generates (or recognizes) a subset of values in P where G also generates a value.
-P and G typically share some variables, thus requiring G to search for at least one value that shares elements with P. Negative guards are also possible, 'P unless G'.
+Grammar and logic programs have similar semantics.
+Dataflow is based on [unification](https://en.wikipedia.org/wiki/Unification_(computer_science)#Application:_unification_in_logic_programming) and backtracking searches.
+Grammars generate and accept values.
+Logic programs generate or accept propositions.
+The two are easily unified: a guarded pattern (`Pattern when Guard`) in a grammar can essentially model logic `Proposition :- Derivation`.
+(Similarly, logical negation via `Pattern unless Guard`.)

-Grammars can trivially model pure functions.
-A grammar generates or recognizes a set of values.
-Pure functions can be modeled as a set of ordered pairs, where no two distinct pairs have the same first element.
-We only need a little syntax to leverage this.
+A pure, deterministic function can be modeled as a grammar or logic that accepts a set of `(args, result)` pairs, where no two pairs have the same first element.
+An effectful function can be modeled as a grammar or logic that accepts a set of `(args, result, env)` triples, where the third element represents effectful interaction with the environment.
+A simplistic interaction model is a request-response list, `[(Request1, Response1), (Request2, Response2), ...]` where the environment accepts requests and generates responses.

-Intriguingly, grammars can also model interactive computations.
-For example, instead of an ordered pair, we could generate a simplistic procedural trace of form `(arg:A, eff:[(Request1, Response1), (Request2, Response2)], return:R)`.
-We can view a procedure call as an interaction between two grammars - one representing the procedure, the other the caller.
-The caller writes the argument, reads requests, writes responses, then reads the result.
-The procedure inverts read and write.
-We can design our language such that read and write responsibilities are clear, or leverage [session types](https://en.wikipedia.org/wiki/Session_type) to typefully represent such responsibilities.

-A runtime can bind effects to the real world.
-However, due to potential failure and backtracking, we should limit the API to requests that can be deferred, undone, or safely ignored.
-The [transaction loop application model](GlasApps.md) is a good fit.
-Alternatively, if we prove backtracking is unnecessary in a subset of grammars (e.g. because failures are converted to error results) then we could support a more direct effects API.

-We aren't limited to procedural traces.
-We could instead model interactions around channels or pubsub, gaining significant benefits for scalability and compositionality.
-Channels and pubsub can be further enhanced and integrated via temporal semantics.
+We can build a procedural language upon grammars and logic, where the environment parameter is implicit.
+Unification is expressive, not limited to simple request-response interactions.
+I propose to instead model concurrent channels and temporal semantics.
+Of course, this does limit us to deferred, safely ignorable, or undoable effects (see [transaction loop applications](GlasApps.md)) unless we guarantee commit.

+Intriguingly, non-determinism can be controlled effectfully by the environment.
+The language doesn't need to provide direct access to unification variables.
+Assuming such a language, we might model logic propositions as deterministic functions that either return unit or fail, i.e. `Proposition -> ()`.
+We could search for passing propositions.

-As an independent point, grammars can benefit from OOP-inspired inheritance and extensibility.
-For example, we might tweak an existing programming language by extending the parse rules for integers and loops.
+As an unrelated point, grammars and logic both benefit from OOP-like inheritance.
+For example, we might inherit from a grammar that represents a programming language but extend the rules for parsing numbers.
+Or we might inherit a system of logic propositions, then override the propositions that represent initial data.

 ## Why Another Language?

-A grammar-logic language should get me closer to immediately developing user-defined languages and completing bootstrap.
-Logic unification variables can provide more scalable foundation for effects.
-Ability to compute functions 'backwards' is convenient for a number of ideas - constraint based search, property testing, debugging and explaining computations.
+A grammar-logic language should be convenient for developing user-defined languages.
+Logic unification variables can model concurrent or distributed effects, enhancing scalability.
+The ability to compute functions backwards is very nice in many contexts - constraint systems, property testing, explaining computations.

 ## Brainstorming